 Treatment For Schizophrenia In Children

-There is no specific cure for schizophrenia.
+There is no specific cure for schizophrenia but early diagnosis will lead to early interventions.
 The existing treatment strategies aim to reduce symptoms and improve the child’s quality of life.
 A combination of therapies is often needed for the effective management of schizophrenia.
 Some children may require lifelong treatment.
+Parents need to be supportive and understand need of therapies and medications.
+The child with schizophrenia can lead a productive life if treatment is given with patience and love.

 Hospitalization is often recommended for children with severe symptoms.
 This can ensure a child’s safety, nutrition, hygiene, and sleep.
 However, some children may receive partial hospitalization and residential care if the symptoms are not too severe (4).